Republic of Sierra Leone

 Languages: English, Krio, Temne, Mende, and 15 other indigenous languages.

-Type: Republic with a democratically elected President and Parliament.
+Type: Republic with a democratically elected president and unicameral parliament.

 Independence: From Britain, April 27, 1961.